-You'll want to take a few things into consideration depending on the type of product or service you're offering.
+You'll want to take a three basic things into consideration depending on the type of product or service you're offering.

-First, consider whether the trial period is long enough for a consumer to determine if they'll benefit from your product or service.
+- First, consider whether the trial period is long enough.
+Consumers will need enough time to determine whether they'll benefit from your product or service.
 On the limited-access side, you'll want to determine if the restricted resources are enough for them to decide if your product or service is a good fit for them.